karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 > **AWS recommends using AWS IAM Identity Center for centralized access management and short-term credentials.
 However, for this exercise, we will use _IAM User_ as it is within the scope of our demonstration.
 For more information, refer to the [AWS IAM Identity Center User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html#intro-identity-users).
 You can also watch this [YouTube tutorial](https://www.youtube.com/watch?v=_KhrGFV_Npw) for a detailed setup of AWS IAM Identity Center.**

 - [ ] **Task 4: Set permissions for the IAM user**
-  - On the "Set permissions" page, you will see three options to set permissions:
+  - On the _Set permissions_ page, you will see three options to set permissions:
     - _Add user to group_
     - _Copy permissions from existing user_
     - _Attach policies directly_
   - AWS recommends adding the user to a group and then attaching policies to the group.
 Select _Add user to group_.
   - Click on _Create group_.
-    - _Group name:_ Enter "devops".
+    - _Group name:_ Enter `devops`.
     - In the _Filter policies_ box, type relevant policies based on the permissions the user needs.
 Avoid using overly permissive policies such as `AdministratorAccess`.
     - Consider policies like:
       - _AmazonEC2ReadOnlyAccess_
       - _AmazonS3ReadOnlyAccess_
       - _CloudWatchReadOnlyAccess_
     - Click the _Create group_ button.
-  - Ensure the new user is added to the "devops" group.
+  - Ensure the new user is added to the `devops` group.
   - Click _Next: Tags_.

 - [ ] **Task 5: Add tags to the IAM user (optional)**